 4.25 Policy DP25 of the Development Policies DPD sets out those situations where employment development outside Development Limits will be supported in order to assist rural regeneration.
 The target set for DP25 is to provide for a 10% increase in schemes put forward between 2006 and 2021.
-This ties in with Core Policy CP15 which, in this monitoring period (2017/18), was referred to on 128 times compared to 140 occasions the previous year
+This ties in with Core Policy CP15 which, in this monitoring period (2018/19), was referred to on 109 times compared to 128 occasions the previous year

-- with Policy DP25 being referred to 79 times (contributing to 68 approvals, 9 refusals and 2 withdrawals). - 4.26 Policy DP26 relates specifically to the agricultural sector and includes a target to increase the number of approved agricultural diversification schemes by 10% in the 15 year period between 2006 and 2021. - 4.27 In this monitoring period, Policy DP26 was used in the consideration and determination of 82 planning applications, 8 of which were refused, the remainder being permitted. - 4.28 Of the 74 applications approved under Policy DP26, 7 could be properly described as 'diversification projects', the majority of these were for holiday related activities such as luxury camping, extra caravan pitches and holiday lodges but also solar power schemes and a farm shop.
+- with Policy DP25 being referred to 62 times (contributing to 56 approvals,4 refusals and 2 withdrawals). - 4.26 Policy DP26 relates specifically to the agricultural sector and includes a target to increase the number of approved agricultural diversification schemes by 10% in the 15 year period between 2006 and 2021. - 4.27 In this monitoring period, Policy DP26 was used in the consideration and determination of 64 planning applications, eight of which were refused, with two being withdrawn, the remainder being permitted. - 4.28 Of the 74 applications approved under Policy DP26, 12 could be properly described as 'diversification projects', the majority of these were for holiday related activities such as: - luxury camping, - extra caravan pitches - holiday lodges - Eco-pods but also: - Two solar power schemes - Use of land for sale of agricultural equipment.